mike-adonis/pokedox/README.md

 Next run a docker build : "docker build -t pokedox-application.jar ."
 And Finally : "docker run -p 5000:5000 pokedox-application.jar"

-**Things I would do differently for production**

-I would create an additional profile with variables for production, similar to the local profile that currently exist as _application-local.properties_

-**Chain of command pattern**
+**Translation**
-The translation language decision is made using a _chain of command pattern_, I chose this approach because I considered that there could changes or additions to the business rules, this would make it easier to test and add new rules without breaking existing rules.
+The translation decision is made using a _chain of command pattern_, I chose this approach because I considered that there could be changes or additions to the business rules, this pattern makes it easier to test, extend without cascading if statements and modifying existing rules.

 **Api Documentation**
 the api Documentation can be found on the swagger link at http://localhost:5000/swagger-ui/